 As accounting and tax laws abound in complications here, so most international businesses also seek the expert guidance of an Employer of Record during the process of establishing a subsidiary.
 The EOR Company should file a petition on your behalf addressing the specific details, duties, and dates of employment.
 It should determine the higher wages to the employees.
 The next step is to file a Labor Certification Application (LCA) specifying the benefits of employees and after its approval, the company will get a certified copy from the Department of Labor.
 H1B petition should be filed with the proper USCIS Service office and after processing, the company should get a receipt from the same office.
 Thus, it involves a crucial and tedious process for which you need to consider taking the employer of record USA services.

-Employment Contracts In U.S.
+Payroll In U.S.

 Why Infotree Global Solutions?

 Ensuring total compliance with employment laws comes as a major concern for many companies.
 The complications of laws make it vital to use US Employer of Record services.
 Right from the drafting of local contracts for workers, we take care of the onboarding and fulfill all the legal formalities for the new country.